How to Buy a House or Flat Without Having to Secure a Mortgage

-For many property developers buying a house without a mortgage may be the only option.
-This is especially true if you’re over 55 years old.
-But, don’t worry.
+For many property developers buying a house without a mortgage may be the only option (especially for older investors) but don't worry.
 There are plenty of other options available.
-One option is to enter into property joint ventures with other investors.
+One is to enter into a property joint venture with another investor.
 Another is to learn how to leverage the cash you have available.
-Whatever your situation, there are always many available strategies when it comes to raising finance for property development.
+Whatever your situation, there are always other strategies when it comes to raising finance for property development.

 Today we're looking at client's question regarding how to go about raising finance for property development when you're at an age which will make securing a mortgage more difficult.

 "At 55 years old, I'm probably a bit late for mortgages.
 What is the best way to go about raising finance to buy property for buy-to-let?"

 Raising Finance for Property Development

 When it comes to purchasing a buy-to-let property, you are going to have to raise finance for it in some way.
 This can be a mortgage, you can buy it with cash, or you can enter into a joint venture agreement.
 If you are 55 years old or older this will present you with some difficulty when it comes to securing mortgage finance.

 We aren't mortgage brokers so we can't give you direct advice in terms of what would be best suited to your circumstance.
 I recommend that you do speak to a mortgage broker or financial advisor.
 Who knows?
 You might be pleasantly surprised.
 There may well be a few options out there that are entirely suitable for your situation.
 Options that will allow you to secure a mortgage for your buy to let investment.